egenerse/master-thesis/content/introduction.typ

 The third objective focuses on creating a clean, intuitive interface that supports students with minimal prior experience in UML modeling.
 This involves simplifying layout, improving canvas interactions, and reducing friction during usage.

 - *Flexible Edge Connections*
-In the new implementation, users can freely choose which handle on a node to connect from or to—without being constrained to the center of the edge.
+In the new implementation, users can freely choose which handle on a node to connect from or to without being constrained to the center of the edge.
 Handles appear as small circles on hover, allowing more intuitive and flexible edge creation.
 Unlike the previous approach, which required anchoring one end to the node’s center during creation (with extra steps needed to adjust it later).

 - *Mobile Touch Support and Canvas Interactions*
 In the old system, mobile browser support was limited: once an element was dropped on the canvas, repositioning or editing it was difficult, especially on touch devices.
 The new implementation supports touch gestures, enabling users to drag elements after placing them and reposition them freely.
-Combined with an infinite canvas, this significantly improves interaction—users can now easily navigate and place elements anywhere on the canvas, making modeling more flexible and mobile-friendly.
+Combined with an infinite canvas, this significantly improves interaction users can now easily navigate and place elements anywhere on the canvas, making modeling more flexible and mobile-friendly.

 - *Infinite Canvas*
 The original Apollon used a finite canvas that only expanded when elements were dropped at the edges, which often led to frustrating layout limitations.
 In the new system, we use React Flow’s infinite canvas, allowing users to pan and zoom freely across a much larger working area.
 This gives users more freedom in how they lay out their diagrams and contributes to a smoother modeling experience.